Victor H. Krulak: Vietnam War

 From 1962 to 1964, Krulak served as special assistant for counter insurgency activities, Organization of the Joint Chiefs of Staff; for which he was presented a third Legion of Merit for exceptional meritorious service by General Maxwell D. Taylor, Chairman of the Joint Chiefs of Staff.
 During this period, American military advisors were providing assistance to the South Vietnamese in their war against the Viet Cong.
 In September 1963, then Major General Krulak and Joseph Mendenhall, a senior Foreign Service officer, led the Krulak–Mendenhall mission, a fact-finding mission to learn about the progress of the war.
 Krulak said that the situation was very good and supported President Ngo Dinh Diem, while Mendenhall claimed the opposite, leading Kennedy to famously ask the pair if they had visited the same country.
 In late December 1963, the new president, Lyndon B. Johnson, ordered an interdepartmental group to be headed by Krulak with the purpose of studying OPLAN 34A and selecting from it those targets the United States could hit in North Vietnam with the least amount of risk to its people.
 This was in keeping with the administration's policy of graduated pressure on the North Vietnamese.

-On March 1, 1964, Krulak was designated Commanding General, Fleet Marine Force, Pacific, and promoted to lieutenant general.
+On March 1, 1964, Krulak became the Commanding General, Fleet Marine Force, Pacific, and promoted to lieutenant general.
 For the next four years, Krulak was responsible for all Fleet Marine Force units in the Pacific, including some 54 trips to the Vietnam theater.
 Many sources including Coram (2010) report that the Chu Lai base, which commenced in May 1965, was named after Krulak's own Chinese name.

 At the beginning of the war, Krulak put forward the "Spreading Inkblot Theory."
 This promoted a spreading inkblot of small units actions to pacify South Vietnam village by village.
-When large enemy units were encountered then General Westmoreland's overwhelming firepower should be employed.
+When large enemy units were encountered, then General Westmoreland's overwhelming firepower should be employed.
 He also called for intensive bombing of North Vietnam and mining of Haiphong Harbor.
 Krulak's plans were eventually rejected as Westmoreland favored hammering the enemy into submission through superior firepower and the Johnson administration feared relentless bombing of the North would provoke Soviet and Chinese intervention.
 Krulak opposed the establishment of the Khe Sanh Combat Base.

 Krulak hoped to become the next Commandant of the Marine Corps, but in 1967 Lyndon B. Johnson selected Leonard F. Chapman, Jr. As a result, Krulak retired on June 1, 1968, receiving a Navy Distinguished Service Medal for his performance during that period.
 His biographer Robert Coram states Krulak's comments to President Johnson criticizing the restraints placed on American military operations in Vietnam resulted in Johnson's selection of Chapman over Krulak.
 General Krulak's son Charles C. Krulak eventually became the 31st Commandant of the Marine Corps, serving from 1995 to 1999.